emberjs/core-notes/ember.js/march/march-03.md

 YK: In glimmer components there is no way to have anything in the DOM at all without a template.
 You can't have a div with out a template.
 This is not a crucial part of the point, but it is part of it.

-YK: I think what this means is that in the low leve of the system we need to have som emeta data that is..
-I will start on the tempalte meta.
+YK: I think what this means is that in the low level of the system we need to have some meta data that is..
+I will start on the template meta.
 There it tells you which component you want to use.
-You can see if the tempalte meta has the component manager it knows which to call.
+You can see if the template meta has the component manager it knows which to call.

 TD: Uncontroversial.

-KS: agreed.
+KS: Agreed.

 YK: So how to we get it in there?
 Extensions?